 MP Tiran Alles replaced Sarath Weerasekara as Minister of Public Security in the Wickremesinghe Government.
 Tiran Alles has in the past been under investigation for alleged misappropriation of funds.
-43 44
+44 45

-In September 2022, Human Rights Watch reported that three State Ministers appointed to the Wickremesinghe government are implicated in serious human rights abuses - a further alarming indication that the Wickremesinghe administration is not committed to protecting human rights, ending impunity, or upholding the rule of law.
+In September 2022, Human Rights Watch reported that three State Ministers appointed to the Wickremesinghe government were implicated in serious human rights abuses - a further alarming indication that the Wickremesinghe administration was not committed to protecting human rights, ending impunity, or upholding the rule of law.
 They are Sivanesathurai Chandrakanthan, better known as Pillayan, Lohan Ratwatte and Sanath Nishantha.
-45
+46